ComPWA/ampform/README.md

   _converted to any backend_ (see
   [`tensorwaves`](https://tensorwaves.rtfd.io)).
 - **Dynamics**
-  - [x] Relativistic Breit-Wigner, optionally with form factors
+  - Relativistic Breit-Wigner, optionally with form factors
-  - [x] Symbolic _K_-matrix for an arbitrary number of poles and channels
+  - Symbolic _K_-matrix for an arbitrary number of poles and channels
-  - [x] Symbolic _P_-vector for an arbitrary number of poles and channels
+  - Symbolic _P_-vector for an arbitrary number of poles and channels
 - **Spin formalisms (for amplitude model generation)**
-  - [x] Helicity formalism
+  - Helicity formalism
-  - [x] Canonical formalism
+  - Canonical formalism
-  - [ ] Tensor formalisms

 ## Contribute